Jisan-mia/reactjs-core/notes.md

 - react component will re-render whenever props change
 - state in class component is simply react object

+- what is state?

+  - state is nothing but a memory of a component
+  - when a component is live, all variables/state are also live
+  - whenever we changes page x to y, every variables/states of x lost

 - componentDidMount() runs after component has rendered to the DOM
 - componentWillUnmount() runs just before unmounting the component from the DOM
 - A higher order component is a function that takes a component as a parameter and returns a new component